isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-kitchen-cabinets/index.md

 ), the texture of surface material for [kitchen remodeling](https://www.houzz.com/magazine/homeowners-workbook-how-to-remodel-your-kitchen-stsetivw-vs~1198907).Also, consider the extent of the area to be painted, the primer used (if any) on the cabinet (is it oil-based or water-based? ), and the color of the primary material before placing your purchase order.

-## Top 7 Best Paint for Kitchen Cabinets 2025
+## Top 7 Best Paint for Kitchen Cabinets in 2026

 ###  [1.
 Nuvo Driftwood 1 Day Cabinet Paint](https://www.amazon.com/dp/B0749QSHLN/?tag=p-policy-20)